About Dotty About Braille

 Theo Paphitis' Small Business Sunday Award

-Gift Of The Year Awards
+Gift Of The Year Awards:

-(Finalist in Cards, Wrap & Stationery and Health, Wellbeing & Accessible)
+(Highly Commended in Cards, Wrap & Stationery and

 A blue scalloped edge box with white text saying small business Saturday, 2nd December, SMALLBIZ100